bayareala8s/training/non-technical/leadership/README.md

 3. **Explain a situation where a project you were leading faced significant obstacles.
 How did you overcome them?**

-Certainly!
 Here’s a structured example response to the question about overcoming significant obstacles in a project:

 ---